Thank you for being you.

 September 30, 1963 was a hot day at Stokes University.
 Although Jesse's English professor opened the windows, the lack of soft breezes in the humid southern air proved the attempt to be utterly fruitless.
 Jesse tugged at his collar and winced as a fat droplet of sweat fell from his forehead and onto his homework, smearing the ink on question number three.
 He reached into his left back pocket, pulled out one of his mother's handkerchiefs and carefully dabbed the flaw away.

 Jesse gazed around the classroom at his peers.
-Many had constructed paper fans and diligently cocked their wrists back and forth, trying to cool their miserably torrid faces and necks.
+Many constructed paper fans and cocked their wrists back and forth, trying to cool their miserable faces and necks.
 Others slept.
 His eyes landed on Sarah Richards, a girl he courted the month before.
 He watched as she crossed and uncrossed her long, perfect legs, trying to find comfort in her desk.
 She caught him looking, shot him a nasty glare and stuck out her tongue.
 Jesse laughed.

 "Mr. Musings, would you care to join us today?"
 Professor Albright asked.

 "Sorry, sir," Jesse apologized sheepishly.
-"Would you please repeat the question?"
+"Will you please repeat the question?"

 "What do you think would have happened if Romeo and Juliet had never met?"